kpietralik/Amrap/README.md

 ## ToDo:
 ### Features
 - Order exercise types by name
-- Filter exercise types by name
 - Delete exercise type option
 - Charts with completion info for each workout plan item
-- Placeholder image for lack of sample image cases
 - AI generated exercise type images.
 - Hosting of images -> alongside app code, separate repo & package or online (e.g. Azure Storage) hosting?
 - Backing up and restoring db file using native built-in mechanism (at least for Android)
-- CICD for Google Play Store - internal testing
 - UI & UX improvements with focus on scalability for different devices
 - Continous improvement to README.md